Mass-Zero constrained molecular dynamics for electrostatic interactions: Theory

 that has been proposed in the literature~\cite{Im:1998}.
-This force does not conserve momentum and is affected by the oscillations of the self-energy thus highlighting the importance of the choice of an appropriate derivative of the discretized electrostatic field.
+This force does not conserve momentum and is affected by the oscillations of the self-energy thus highlighting the importance of the choice of an appropriate derivative of the discretized electrostatic potential.
+In Appendix~\ref{sec:Appendix1} we illustrate in some detail the properties of the different force and energy estimators discussed above using a simple one-dimensional example.